DWPR

 DWPR (1296 AM) Radyo Pilipino is a radio station owned and operated by Radyo Pilipino Corporation through its licensee Beacon Communications System, Inc. The station's studio is located along Gonzales St., Brgy.
 Bonuan Boquig, Dagupan, and its transmitter is located in Brgy.
 Bolosan, Dagupan.
-The station broadcasts daily from 5:00 AM to 8:00 PM.

 It was formerly owned by Allied Broadcasting Center from its inauguration until 1983, when the Radio Corporation of the Philippines acquired the station.
 It is one of the few Radyo Pilipino stations affiliated with the Radio Mindanao Network.